SafalPandey/hosptl/README.md

 # hosptl

-A Web Based Application that lists all nearby Hospitals and services available in those hotpitals.
+A Web Based Application that lists all nearby Hospitals and Shows directions to get to them.

-sahi ho :p